apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-hubble.md

 nvm install 16
 ```

-check the version is 16.x or not
+Then, verify that the installed Node.js version is 16.x (please note that higher Node version may cause conflicts).

 ```bash
 node -v